 June 27, 2014 - Allen has passed away.

-There will be a memorial event at Brandeis University in October.
+There will be a memorial event at Brandeis University this coming Sunday, October 19.

 A great light is the man who knows the woman he loves

 A great light is the woman who knows the man she loves

 And carries the light into room after room arousing